townba/glkterm/readme.txt

 NUM values can be any number.
 BOOL values can be "yes" or "no", or no value to toggle.

-Future versions of GlkTerm may have options to control display styles, window border styles, and maybe other delightful things.
+Future versions of GlkTerm may have options to control other delightful things.

 * Notes on building this mess: